-3.34 Council may hold regular briefings generally on the fourth Tuesday of each month or otherwise as determined by the General Manager from time to time.
+3.35 Council may hold regular briefings generally on the third and fourth Tuesday of each month or otherwise as determined by the General Manager from time to time.
 Councillor briefings are informal gatherings or briefing sessions and may involve Councillors, Council staff and invited participants.
 Such briefings shall be chaired by the General Manager or another senior Council officer and should not be used for detailed or advanced discussions where agreement is reached.
 In conducting such briefings, Council is cognisant of its obligations and responsibilities in terms of open decision making and transparency of process.
+Councillor briefings may be held by audio-visual link.
 (Supplementary)